A New Uber Safety Report Shows Why Some People Distrust Rideshare Drivers

 If you were injured or sustained trauma due to a violent assault or sexual misconduct committed by a rideshare driver, you may be able to take legal action against the company.

 Pennsylvania and New Jersey residents who use rideshares should be able to trust that the drivers will behave in a safe and professional manner.
 When they fail to do so, they should be held accountable.
-To find out how you can take legal action, contact the attorneys at Villari, Brandes & Giannone, P.C.
-We have law offices in Conshohocken and Philadelphia, Pennsylvania, as well as Marlton, New Jersey.
+To find out how you can take legal action, contact the attorneys at Villari, Giannone and Matteo We have law offices in Conshohocken and Philadelphia, Pennsylvania, as well as Marlton, New Jersey.

 - "Want to thank all of you once again not only for your professional services but your friendship and feeling like family through all of these past four years as we fought to rebuild Stefanie's life.
 I could not have made a better choice for helping us through this ordeal."